MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/keep-forecast-data-up-to-date.md

 ## Recalculate and refresh forecast data manually

-Forecast data is automatically recalculated in the following scenarios:
+Forecast data is automatically recalculated for the current forecast period in the following scenarios:

 - After every 24 hours.
-- After you adjust the forecast values or update the underlying records on the **Forecasts** page for the current forecast period.
+- After you adjust the forecast values or update the underlying records on the **Forecasts** page.

 Automatic recalculation doesn't happen in the following scenarios, hence you need to recalculate the forecast data manually: